mikaelbr/writings/js-syntax-series/function-arguments.md

 arguments.

-This magically created `arguments` object is an Array-like object, similar to say `NodeList` in the browser.
-It's not quite an array, but behaves in many ways like an array.
+This magically created `arguments` object is an Array-like object, similar to `NodeList` in the browser.
+It's not quite an array but behaves in many ways like an array.
 We could iterate over the values as seen above, but there are some limitations.
 For instance, it doesn't inherit the Array prototype.
 This means we can't do things like:

 ```js
 function logEven(/* no explicit parameters */) {